SHogenboom/BourdonVosTest/README.md

 ```

 </p></details>

 ***

 <H3 id="results"> Results </H3>

-Experiment Leaders can not access the results section unless the correct [password](#password) was entered.
+Experiment Leaders cannot access the results section unless the correct [password](#password) was entered.
 If the Experiment Leader does so, he/she will be provided with the Participant's scores and "Attention Age".
 "Attention Age" is calculated based on the participant's scores compared to the relevant norm group data.
 An "Attention Age" for accuracy and speed are provided.
 In addition to being able to view the data, the Experiment Leader is provided with the option to print the results.

 First, all responses are cleaned so that only the last time a person clicked a canvas is used to calculate absolute scores.